-It won't take long to drive the 15 miles north to Hillsboro Beach.
+It won't take long to drive the 15 miles north to Hillsboro Beach, but parking is definitely challenging.
 Located in Broward County, this pretty spot is a quick jaunt south of Pompano Beach.
 Flanked by the picture-perfect Hillsboro Lighthouse, this beach offers an amazing backdrop for vacation pics.

 One of the region's most popular tourist attractions lies near the lighthouse, beside the Hillsboro Inlet.
 Called the Barefoot Mailman, this stone statue commemorates the barefoot mail carriers who walked for miles (almost 70) to deliver mail from Palm Beach to Miami.

 10. Deerfield Beach

 Sixteen miles north of Fort Lauderdale, Deerfield Beach is by far one of the best beaches near Fort Lauderdale.
 Recipient of the Clean Beach Council's "Blue Wave" award, this beauty boasts exceptional water quality, as well as pristine beach conditions and a dedication to habitat conservation.

 Its lack of crowds and loud cigarette boats make Deerfield Beach an ideal place to spend a day with kids.
 Challenge them to a volleyball game, sandcastle-building competition, or body surfing contest.
 Take a walk along the one-mile stretch of sand and hold hands while jumping over waves as they crash onto shore.

 Then head to the iconic fishing pier, where you can try your luck for a small fee.
 North of the pier (and south of tower 7) is open to surfers.
 And there are plenty of restaurants in the area, which makes it easy to grab a quick bite.